 Why a pig roast?

-About six years ago, the Men’s Group of Grace Episcopal Church was reinvented under John Mahler.
+In 2009, the Men’s Group of Grace Episcopal Church was reinvented under John Mahler.
 He was our unofficial leader and inspiration — someone who always wanted to DO something and HELP someone, and not just talk about things.
 He wanted the group to have a mission and a purpose, and his first big idea was holding a summer pig roast.

 We asked, “How do you cook a pig?”
 “Where do you get a pig?”
 He told us not to worry — he had done this before and would lead us along the way.
 The first pig roast was a huge success and became an annual tradition that has allowed Grace to bring together adults, children, teens, and local families who have no connection with our church for a fun, family-oriented summer event.